KernAlan/idle_ants/README.md

 - **FoodDropEffect.js**: Animation shown when food is dropped.
 - **FoodSpawnEffect.js**: Animation shown when new food spawns.
 - **SpawnEffect.js**: Animation shown when a new entity spawns.

+### Asset System

+The game uses a procedural asset generation system to create game graphics at runtime:

+- **AssetManager.js**: Central manager that loads, registers, and provides access to all game assets.
+  - Handles loading asset definition modules
+  - Converts graphics definitions to PIXI.Texture objects
+  - Provides a getTexture() method for retrieving textures by name

+- **AssetDefinition.js**: Base class for asset definitions that provides:
+  - Static register() method to register assets with the AssetManager
+  - Helper methods for creating graphics objects
+  - Utility functions for color variations and other common operations

+- **Asset Definition Files**:
+  - **antAssets.js**: Defines ant graphics using PIXI.Graphics
+  - **foodAssets.js**: Defines different food types (basic food, cookies, watermelon)
+  - **environmentAssets.js**: Defines environment elements like the nest and ground

+Assets are procedurally generated at runtime using PIXI.Graphics to draw shapes and apply colors, which are then converted to textures.
+This approach eliminates the need for external image files and allows for dynamic variations in appearance.

 ### Data System